microsoft/accessibility-insights-action/docs/ado-extension-usage.md

 ## Running multiple times in a single pipeline

 If you want to run multiple Accessibility Insights steps in a single pipeline, you will need to ensure that each step uses a unique `outputArtifactName`.

-Any custom `outputDir` settings must also be unique among all steps in a pipeline.
+Each step also needs a unique output directory on the build agent.
+The task will generate unique output directories for you by default, but if you override `outputDir`, you will need to ensure that it is also unique among all steps.

 ## Migrating from version 1 to version 2